UPPMAX/R-matlab-julia-HPC/docs/common/login.rst

    - If you have user account and _research_ project on Kebnekaise, follow the **HPC2N** track below.
    - If you have user account and _research_ project on Cosmos, follow the **LUNARC** track below.
    - If you have user account and course/research project on Rackham, follow the **UPPMAX** track below.
+   - If you have user account and course/research project on Tetralith, follow the **NSC** track below.
+   - If you have user account and course/research project on Dardel, follow the **PDC** track below.

 Log in!